pingidentity/pingidentity-devops-getting-started/docs/dockerImageSecurity.md

 ## Result

 Admittedly, none of the four areas is perfect for evaluating the security of a Linux distro, but in combination, they provide a clear picture that **Alpine** is the winner in this comparison.

+## DevOps Docker images

+For all of the reasons described this comparison of distro's and more, we've selected Alpine as the distro used for all of our Docker images.

 ## References